The Accidental Caregiver: Stageplay

-The Accidental Caregiver stageplay world premiered at the Robert Moss Theater in New York City on January 26, 2015, and was directed by British theatre director Alice Kornitzer.
+The Accidental Caregiver stageplay premiered at the Robert Moss Theater in New York City on January 26, 2015, and was directed by British theatre director Alice Kornitzer.
 The play was also presented as a staged reading at the Austrian Cultural Forum New York on June 25, 2015.
 Directed by Collins, Actors Christian Scheider and Rochelle Slovin read the parts of Gregor and Maria, respectively.

 Sequel

-The book's sequel, The Accidental Caregiver Part II: Saying Yes to a World without Maria Altmann, was released in July 2020 by Balboa Press, a division of Hay House.
+The book's sequel, The Accidental Caregiver Part 2, was released in July 2020 by Balboa Press, a division of Hay House.
+As of 2024, Collins is working on a third and final installment to the series.